> > African Hunt Research

 Hunting Company Websites

-These are usually your first contact with a prospective hunting company.
-Good sites will make it easy for you to make contact via email and should tell you everything you basically need to know to narrow down your options.
 Most sites will publish the prices for the coming season but if you are looking to hunt several years ahead, these prices will only be a guide and are only useful to make general comparisons between companies.
-Other companies do not publish hunt prices, preferring you to make contact with your hunt requirements and then they will quote you for a tailor-made safari.
+Other companies do not publish hunt prices, preferring you to make contact with your hunt requirements and only then they will they provide full details and prices.

 Hunting Company References

-> > African Hunt Research | Back to Top
+Back to Top